sfraint/wireless-n64-controller/pcb/ordering.md

 Since this project uses a custom PCB, you'll need to order it from a PCB manufacturer.

 This process is pretty simple, you just need to select a manufacturer, upload the appropriate file, and order it.
+In this directory I've added a `.kicad_pcb` file as well as a `gerber.zip` file, one of which should be sufficient for most PCB manufacturers.

 ### Manufacturers